Facts & Benefits of CBD Oil for Horses

 So, when should you give your horse CBD oil?
 The answer to this varies, but if you find they suffer from the following symptoms you might want to consider giving it to them.

 If your horse has inflammation due to a previous injury or chronic disease, CBD oil can help them.
-It will work with their brain’s receptors to help calm down chemicals it sends out which produce inflammation.
+It will work with their brain’s receptors to help calm down chemicals it sends out which produces inflammation.
 Because of this, it can help horses that have severe inflammatory problems, like equine arthritis and hepatitis.

 Because CBD oil helps with inflammation, it can also work to calm severe pain down in your horse.
 This is because it tricks their brain into sending out calming effects to reduce the side effects of unbearable pain.